dfinity/motoko/README.md

 ### Key Design Points

-* [Object-oriented](https://en.wikipedia.org/wiki/Object-oriented_programming) language with actors, classes, modules, etc. as closures
+* Object-based language with actors, classes, modules, etc. as closures

 * Classes can be actors